-That said, getting a kid to sit down and write a bunch of formal thank you cards is going to be a challenge.
-Also, you donâ€™t want to bore the snot out of your little ones.
-They may never want to write a thank you again.
+Having said that, getting a kid to sit down and write a bunch of formal thank you cards will be a challenge.
+Additionally, you don’t want to bore your children to tears.
+They may never want to write another thank you.

-Youâ€™ve got to allow them to express their creativity and provide a little guidance too.
+Allow them to express their creativity while also providing a little guidance.

 When Should Kids Send Thank You Notes?

 Ideas for Children’s Thank You Notes

 Idea 1.
 Just Let Them Go Wild

-Explain the purpose of a thank you note.
+- Explain the purpose of a thank you note.

-Provide enough pieces of paper.
+- Provide enough pieces of paper.

-Give them enough some art supplies.
+- Give them enough some art supplies.

-Sit back and hope for the best.
+- Sit back and hope for the best.

 Idea 2.
 Printable Coloring Cards

-If you aren’t comfortable letting your kid go crazy with the craft drawer for two hours, you might want a more organized approach.
+If you aren’t comfortable letting your kid go crazy with the craft drawer for two hours, you might want to adopt a more organized approach.